fariasmateuss/instagram/README.md

 </p>

 <p align="center">
-  Application built with React Js and Restful API in NodeJs.
+  Application built with ReactJs and Restful API in NodeJs.
 </p>

 <img src=".github/thumbnail.png" />

 ## Features

 - [x] Uplooad of photos
 - [x] Like in photos